Aveline-art/penrose-sweets/README.md

 To speed up operations, and to allow this to be used offline (albeit in a limited capacity), links that were previous entered are cached in a JSON file.
 This file updates as new links are entered and the user verified that the grocery list appears correct.

-Another JSON list is used, containing key words for select ingredients, so that the same ingredient can be aggregated, massively condensing the list when multiple recipes are entered.

 Future iterations of this will use a database to support caching of results, be turned into using a web interface, and allow requesting or updated parsers based on user data.

 ### Usage: